People used to ask me to teach them how to start freelancing, and I always recommend the best articles I can find about the topic.

 - A challenge you took

 When thinking about impostor syndrome, I remember Chima Umeje’s post about the topic.

 So, like a serious advocate of creating great content, I urge you to tell your story.

 Hi, I have an automation software tool.
 Our blog is about productivity.
 I don’t think we can write about…

-7 Rejection is written by the founder of Airbnb
+7 Rejection was written by the founder of Airbnb…

 I mean, I can’t write something personal about my life.